Harrington Products CZ-52 Firing Pins, Rollers and Extractors

 Here you see the slide assembly from the bottom.
 The muzzle is at the top, the hammer will be at the bottom.

-CZ-52 slide assembly before disassembly.
+Examine the CZ-52 slide assembly before disassembly.

 The original CZ-52 user's manual said to use the forward lip of the floor plate of the magazine to remove the barrel by using that lip to pull on the slot in the barrel just forward of the rollers.
 This is why CZ-52 magazines often have bent floor plates!